All You Need To Know About Breaking A Lease In Minnesota

 Again, making sure you understand the lease is important when considering vacating an apartment--whether you are breaking the lease or not.
 Sometimes we sign month-to-month leases, which typically require a 30-day notice.

 However, most of the time, we enter a definite term lease, which is when the length of tenancy is written into the language.
 These leases can be difficult to break, as the law states tenants must pay the entire term no matter when they leave.
 With that said, there are valid legal reasons to break a lease--they just aren't written or disclosed anywhere.
-Luckily, DoNotPay understands tenant-landlord laws when it comes to breaking your lease in Minnesota and can help you avoid owing money.
+Luckily, DoNotPay understands tenant-landlord laws when it comes to and can help you avoid owing money.

 Tenant Rights and Responsibilities in Minnesota